You did it. Your Georgia LLC is officially up and running, ready to take on challenges, roll in the profits, and change

 In Georgia, an LLC’s annual report consists of two parts: a Franchise Tax and a Public Information Report.
-Each LLC must submit these filings to the Georgia Secretary of State to keep your information current.
+Each LLC must submit these filings to the Georgia Comptroller every year to keep their information current.
 Unsure how to go about it?
 Never even heard of it?
 No worries at all.
 That’s why we’re here.
 Keep reading for everything you need to know.

 What Is a Georgia Annual Registration?
 Why Is It Important?